kedanco/100-days-kallaway-log/README.md

 Maybe for my dance site, I should add this in as one of the contents on the site.

 **Link to work:**

+### Day 9: 11th January Thursday, 2018

+**Today's Progress:** Javascript30 Day 6

+**Thoughts:** Spare time's getting shorter everyday, Now i can barely manage to complete an hour of coding.

+Started my coding quite late, and was quite sleepy by the time I was done with my Javascript project.
+Gotta prioritise this more the next time!

+**Link to work:**

+### Day 10: 12th January Friday, 2018

+**Today's Progress:** Javascript30 Day 7

+**Thoughts:** Revised Day 6's work and got Day 7 done pretty quickly - Simpler array exercises compared to the first one.

+**Link to work:**